aliarsalankazmi/Notes-StatisticalAnalysis/README.md

 ## Checking Statistical assumptions in data

-* To check if a distribution follows normality:
+* To check if a distribution follows **normality**:
   - Plot histograms (especially for large data sets)
   - Plot QQ-Plots (when line sags below or rises above diagonal, it indicates kurtosis is different from normal distribution, while if the line has an S-shaped curve, it indicates positively or negatively skewed data)
   - Use Shapiro-Wilk test (with large sample sizes, small deviations from normality can produce significant results)
+  - Use Komogorove-Smirnov test for Kurtosis
-* To check for homogeneity/heterogeneity of data:
+* To check for **homogeneity/heterogeneity** of data:
   - Levene test (with large sample sizes, small deviations from normality can produce significant results)
   - Hartley's F-max (or the Variance Ratio)
+  - Box's M-test (tests for homogeneity of variance OR the equality of covariance)
+* To check for **linearity**:
+  - Examine residuals, as any non-linear portions of relationships will be shown
+  - Correlated errors *must* be treated!

 ## Transforming Data